dogramacigokhan/TapMatch/README.md

 ### Disadvantages:

 * Requires Controller -> View dependency
-  * This may not very desirable for this problem.
+  * This may not be very desirable for this problem.
 Because the controller can drive the view by calling the methods on it, but it also needs to listen to inputs / commands from somewhere (`IInteractionProvider`).
 Having references from Controller to both view and interaction provider interface may not make sense because view is already an interaction provider.

 ```csharp
 interface IInteractionProvider { /* Events */ }